 Russell Peters has a bit where he talks about God addressing all the races.
 First he tells the Indian people that they will be great with computers, be able to thrive in some of the harshest conditions imaginable, and then leave those conditions to become successful anywhere in the world.
 They don't care about any of that and only want to know how big their penises will be.
 God apologetically tells them "average".
 Then he takes the black people aside and tells them that they are going to be mistreated and discriminated against for centuries, so he's giving them a little extra penis size to make up for it (he took it from the Indians).

-Sometimes this trope refers not so much to any specific trait as to sexual prowess in general.
+Sometimes this trope refers not so much to any specific part of the anatomy as to sexual prowess in general.
 In Enter the Dragon for instance, the black bruiser Williams is among the martial arts contestants offered some feminine "company" for the evening from Han's Paid Harem.
 He picks out four of them, and then apologizes to the rest of the girls that, um, he's "a little tired" this evening.